alexapostolu/night/README.md

 # Night

-An interpreted programming language that focuses on simplicity and usability.
-The main goal of Night is to design an intuitive and easy to learn language.
+An interpreted dynamically typed language that focuses on simplicity and safety.
+The main goal of Night is to design an intuitive and easy to use language.

+What makes Night different from other dynamically typed languages is its compile time checks.
+Whereas a language like Python does not provide type checking and many other declaration checks, Night fills this gap, eliminating hidden runtime bugs and providing safer code.

 ---